 This blog is written by our blind accessibility assessor, Alan.

-As a person who is blind, I recently wrote about Audio Description which really helps me follow what is going on in the quiet parts of a film or TV show.
-It got me wondering about the history of subtitles and capturing, along with any difficulties hearing impaired people have watching TV.
+As a person who is blind, I recently wrote about Audio Description.
+This service really helps me follow what is going on in the quiet parts of a film or TV show.
+It got me wondering about the history of subtitles and captioning, along with any difficulties hearing-impaired people have watching TV.

-Firstly I did some research around when subtitles were introduced.
-I know they were around when I was a child, but exactly how far back was it they were first used?
+Firstly I did some research into when subtitles were introduced.
+I know they were around the time when I was a child, but exactly how far back was it they were first used?
 Well, I was surprised, but shouldn’t have been, to learn the first subtitled films were shown back in the early 20th century.

 Lady : “Help, help”